Marilyn Spiegel: Other work

 Spiegel is on the Board of Directors for the Thomas Spiegel Family Foundation.
 She currently serves as Secretary on the Board of Trustees of Catholic Charities of Southern Nevada, and also sits on the board of the Las Vegas Convention and Visitors Authority as part of her role with Wynn Resorts.

+Spiegel joined the board of directors for the former Six Flags company on January 31, 2023.
+She maintained her seat in the newly formed Six Flags company following the company's merger with rival Cedar Fair in 2024.
+She would succeeded Six Flags executive chairman Selim Bassoul, becoming non-executive chairwoman on January 1, 2026.
+On March 25, 2026, she became a lead independent director for the company, with Richard Hadrill becoming an executive chairman, following pressure from activist investor Jana Partners.

 Spiegel is the author of Fashion Merchandising, published by McGraw-Hill Publishing Company, and Apparel and Accessories (ISBN 9780070409088).

 Personal life

 Spiegel is married to Tom Spiegel, and they live in Las Vegas.